 and later to the Semien mountains.

-water eventually reaches the foot of the Ertale volcano to create a muddy terrain
+The water eventually reaches the foot of the Ertale volcano to create a muddy terrain through which it

 Lake Asele lies below sea level and